ImKrishnaMadala/krishnaplus/README.md

-Data set leveraged - Yummly-28K: a multimodal recipe dataset
+Data set leveraged - The Cocktail Database API (Can be found at https://www.thecocktaildb.com/)